webqit/quantum-js/README.md

 ## Inside a Stateful Program (How It Works!)

-In how Stateful programs can already entirely manage themselves, knowledge of how they work can very much be optional!
-But, if you may, this section covers just that: the very *awesome* part!
+In how Stateful programs can already entirely manage themselves, knowledge of how they work is very much optional!
+But, if you may look, this section covers just that very *awesome* part!

-Knowing how things work could give you a better way to reason about your own code, and a better background for taking full advantage of the "Stateful" magic to never again do manual work!
+Knowing how things work presents a great way to reason about Stateful programs, and a better background for taking full advantage of the "Stateful" magic to never again do manual work!

 + [Reactivity](https://github.com/webqit/stateful-js/wiki#reactivity)
 + [Sensitivity](https://github.com/webqit/stateful-js/wiki#sensitivity)